 Councils with responsibility for providing adult care services were again given government permission to raise council tax by up to 2% in addition to the maximum 3% permitted for 2023 to 2024.

 The Secretary of State for Communities and Local Government has made an offer to adult social care authorities.
-Adult social care authorities are local authorities which have functions under Part 1 of the Care Act 2014 and includes county councils in England.
+'Adult social care authorities' are local authorities, which have functions under Part 1 of the Care Act 2014 and include county councils in England.

-In Derbyshire the extra 2% for adult care in 2017 to 2018 will raise £5.6m a year but this will only partially protect services as we're facing a £12.2m adult care cut this year.
+In Derbyshire the extra 1.25% for adult care in 2023 to 2024 will raise £4.7 million a year.